Administration of the Patrimony of the Apostolic See: History

 On 9 July 2014, the Ordinary Section of APSA was transferred to the Secretariat for the Economy.
 Only the Extraordinary Section remained within the purview of APSA.
 Since then APSA focuses exclusively on its role as a treasury for the Holy See and the Vatican City State.

 Although Pope John Paul II's apostolic constitution Pastor bonus specified that APSA is headed by a prelate with the rank of cardinal, the custom of giving the president of APSA the temporary title of "Pro-President" until he becomes a cardinal has fallen into disuse; Pope John Paul and his successors have all given the title of president to prelates who were not yet cardinals.

+On 19 December 2017, Gustavo Óscar Zanchetta was appointed a councilor (assessore) of APSA, a position that had not existed until his appointment.
+He remained at APSA for several years.